Italian Chicken Cutlet Recipe

 • Boneless Chicken Breasts – The measurements in this chicken cutlet recipe are based on using 1 ½ pounds of breast meat.

-If you’re able to find cutlets ready to use, that will save you more time.
+If you’re able to find chicken breast cutlets ready to use, that will save you on prep time!

-• Fresh Parsley – This is tossed right on top as a tasty garnish, but you can also add it to the egg mixture and bake the flavor into the cutlets themselves!
+• Fresh Parsley – This is tossed right on top as a tasty garnish, but you can also add it to the egg mixture and bake the flavor into the breaded chicken cutlets themselves!

 • Italian Breadcrumbs – These breadcrumbs come pre-seasoned with your basic blend of oregano, rosemary, thyme, and basil.